turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 * Offer to buy coffee -- they may buy the coffee themselves, but the offer is a nice touch
 * Afterwards, send a thank you message the same day; *Very few people do this, but it means a lot even if it’s really simple*

+Ask about experience, projects, what their company does, where they’d work next, what they’d change about their current role/team, advice for getting started in the industry as a new developer

 Don't:

 * Ask for a job